 The study involved testing the effects of THC on human neurons.
 To be clear, the test involved lab-grown neurons, but they were designed to mimic the effects of Alzheimer’s disease on the human brain.
 The pain-relieving properties attributed to THC means that marijuana has been championed as a medical treatment for people suffering from chronic pain, stress, and various symptoms associated with other conditions.

 THC attaches to two types of receptors: CB1 and CB2.
 These receptors are located in cells in the body and in the brain; they are concentrated in the neurons associated with coordination, thinking, time perception, and memory.
-They typically bind with endocannabinoids, which are lipid molecules that the body produces during physical activity.
+They typically bind with endocannabinoids, which are lipid molecules produced by the body.
 Among other things, these molecules help activate cell-to-cell signaling in the human brain.

 Studies suggest that THC can bind to these receptors in the same way.
 This could be the reason why THC could potentially help to clear out toxic plaques in the brain.
 Also, THC could have the ability to prevent a dangerous inflammatory response from the nerve cells, boosting their chances of survival.

 This is of course exciting news, but more research is needed to see if marijuana is really capable of aiding Alzheimer’s patients.
 Understandably, people in this situation are in no mood to wait, which is why we have put together the following list of five of the best marijuana strains for Alzheimer’s disease.

 1 – White Russian (A Well-Balanced Marijuana Strain)